rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.markdown

 I like to build things.
 In particular I like to build things that I have a use for myself.

-Today, I use [Kdenlive](https://kdenlive.org/en/) when I edit various videos that I make.
-The program has served me well.
+Currently, I use [Kdenlive](https://kdenlive.org/en/) as my video editor.
+It has served me well.
 However, every time I work with it, I get a little frustrated.
 It often crashes on me.
 It often feels slow.
 There are certain things I want to do that I don't know how.

 The normal way of solving these problems I think would include

+* Try the latest version of Kdenlive (would require me to upgrade Fedora version as well)
 * Buy a faster computer
-* Try the latest version of Kdenlive (would require me to upgrade Fedora version as well)
 * Learn Kdenlive better

 But I am a programmer, and I like to build things.
-So from that point of view, the obvious solution to my problems is to build my own video editor specifically for my needs.
+So from that point of view, the obvious solution to my problem is to build my own video editor specifically for my needs.

 ## More ideas